 3. Don't overload.
 Throughout the booth, brands should only include information they think would be of interest to a retailer.
 This should include details of what you're selling at the show but keep them succinct.
 "Don’t provide a 10-page sales deck because they won't go through that," Wangler advises.

 4. Be responsive.
 When chats start to happen, exhibitors should respond right away.
-Wangler suggests connecting back with the platform 3-4 times per day to check messages.
+Wangler suggests connecting back with the platform three to four times per day to check messages.

-These items might seem obvious, but everyone is a bit under a time crunch right now so the more preparation you can do now the better.
+These items might seem obvious, but the more advanced preparation the better.
 "It's frustrating because you only have so much reach since you can't put the product in their hands," Wangler says.
 The virtual booth experience is what we have to work with for the time being, so hopefully these tips help to get exhibitors in a good place to show off their products.